Rev. Sally Iberg, Senior Pastor

 Sally is Past President of the Community of Congregations.
 She is a member of the Leaders Network and serves on the Advisory Board of Hands of Peace, a program dedicated to peaceful co-existence in the Middle East.
 She traveled to Israel/Palestine with Hands of Peace accompanied by an Israeli and a Palestinian guide.
 Sally and her husband, Jim, have three adult children and four grandchildren.

 Rev. Gloria Cox, Associate Pastor, Youth & Young Adults

 Gloria has enjoyed working informally with youth for much of the nearly 20 years that she and her family have been members of Pilgrim.
 She is thrilled to now be working with our Middle and High School youth in a more official capacity!

 Gloria holds a Masters of Divinity degree from McCormick Theological Seminary, and a Masters of Management from Kellogg Graduate School of Business.
-When not serving the church in a staff or lay leadership role, she is a busy wife, proud mother of 3 youth/young adults and the EVP, Client Consulting at Nielsen.
+When not serving the church in a staff or lay leadership role, she is a busy wife, and proud mother of 3 youth/young adults.

 Maureen Deahl, Director of Christian Education

 Maureen Deahl is extremely honored and excited to be a part of the spiritual team at Pilgrim.
 The role of Director of Christian Education allows her to be a part of the spiritual and life journeys that the youth and their families are on.

 Maureen has been active in many aspects of youth activities over the years from Community work with the Girl Scouts and village recreation department to many programming events at her local elementary school such as talent shows, literacy programming, sporting events, musical productions and in her Church with Christian education, youth group events, camp counselor and Vacation Bible School.
 She is married and the proud mother of five very unique and talented young adults and children.